-The TICA website is the only place where you can find TICA member breeders who have signed the TICA Code of Ethics.
-Click here to find Birman Kittens.
+TICA Breeders: The TICA website is the only place where you can find TICA member breeders who have signed the TICA Code of Ethics.
+Click here to find British Shorthair Kittens.

-Keep their nails trimmed, ears cleaned and teeth brushed regularly with a vet-approved pet toothpaste and provide a nice tall scratching pole to help their natural scratching instinct.
+Keep their nails trimmed every two weeks and their ears cleaned and teeth brushed regularly with a vet-approved pet toothpaste.
+A tall scratching pole is also recommended to help their natural scratching instinct.

-As with all cats, it is important to give your cat fresh, clean water daily.
-Fresh, clean water is best, so cats don’t hesitate to drink.
+As with all cats, it is important to give them fresh, clean water daily so they don’t hesitate to drink.
 The water bowl should be placed at least three feet away from any food.
 Cats’ noses are sensitive and an overwhelming smell of food may cause them to drink less.

 Did You Know?

-Click here to read the full TICA Munchkin Breed Standard.
+Click here to read the full TICA British Shorthair Breed Standard.